-Another major project for 2004 will involve the construction of a new entrance to the Lander University campus from Calhoun Avenue.
+The University is looking forward to other campus upgrade initiatives in fiscal year 2005 by expanding its Food Service options and remodeling the main cafeteria in the Grier Student Center; creating a new entrance boulevard into the Lander University campus from Calhoun Avenue ending in front of the Horne Arena.
 This project will replace the existing residential street (Crews) that is the primary access to Lander.
-The new Boulevard will be built through an existing gravel parking lot and other property already owned by the University.
+The new boulevard will be built through an existing gravel parking lot and other property already owned by the University.
 The project will include the construction of the road with curbs, sidewalks, landscaping, lighting, a small fountain, and 230 paved spaces for general and visitor parking.
 Utilities will be relocated as required.
 The existing street will be demolished and the area landscaped.
-The cost of this project is estimated to be \$500,000 with funding planned to come from unrestricted net assets.
+Funding for this project has been earmarked from prior years carry-forward and grant funds secured from other sources.